healingbrew/HeroesEmojiSlicer/README.md

 # Usage

-`python slice.py` or run `slice.bat` to do both conversion and running (requires both Python and ImageMagick to be in the PATH)
+`python slice.py` (requires both Python and ImageMagick to be in the PATH)

 Images will be in the "emoji" folder.